Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 Gopal: 60-70% of the windows in our residential buildings are sliding.

 Gopal: Now yes.
 But earlier there never used to be any systems.
-Easily available off the shelf sections were used for making windows as well the façade structures.
+Easily available off-the-shelf sections were used for making windows as well the façade structures.
 But now things are different.
-In the end I want to work with someone who can deliver.
-I talk to the system guys they will give me a prescription, but he is not going to execute the job for me.
-For that I have to work with a contractor only.
+In the end, I want to work with someone who can deliver.
+I talked to the system guys they will give me a prescription, but he is not going to execute the job for me.
+For that, I have to work with a contractor only.
 There is an end date to everything.

 WFM:Sometimes an architect might want something and you may want something else.
 So how do you arrive at a common ground in such a situation?

-Gopal: We take decisions very fast.
-We go through various stages of discussions with the architect and it has been a very healthy and participative relationship, exemplary of an excellent team work with all of them.
-We understand their idea and they understand our requirement.
-So without so much of hassles we arrive at a mutual consensus on all the design issues.
+Gopal: We make decisions very fast.
+We go through various stages of discussions with the architect and it has been a very healthy and participative relationship, exemplary of excellent team work with all of them.
+We understand their idea and they understand our requirements.
+So without so much of hassles, we arrive at a mutual consensus on all the design issues.